refinedev/refine/documentation/docs/ui-integrations/chakra-ui/components/themed-layout/index.md

 > This feature is available with `@refine/cli`.
 Please refer to [CLI documentation](/docs/packages/list-of-packages#swizzle) for more information.

-`<ThemedLayoutV2>` component source code can be ejected using the `swizzle` command.
+`<ThemedLayout>` component source code can be ejected using the `swizzle` command.
 This will create a copy of the component in your project's `src` directory, allowing you to customize as your needs.

 ### Usage

-Let's create a new component by swizzling the `<ThemedLayoutV2>` components.
+Let's create a new component by swizzling the `<ThemedLayout>` components.

 ```bash
 > npm run refine swizzle